Accessibilly/openfoodfacts-sqlite-mini/README.md

 If you try the [Open Food Facts mobile app]([url](https://world.openfoodfacts.org/open-food-facts-mobile-app)), you'll see that there's a lot of data you **could** enter, but that you may not choose to enter.

 ## Changes for the Minified Database
-The minified version of the Open Food Facts started as a copy, but then I filtered out **most** of the records, leaving about 17% of the originals.
+The minified version of the Open Food Facts started as a copy, but then I filtered out about 17% of the records.
+The SQLite 3 database has about 83% of the records of the original database.

 A record was removed if either of the following cases was true: